 The Company operates and tracks its results in one reportable segment based on the aggregation of seven operating segments.
+As of the filing date of this Quarterly Report on Form 10-Q, the assignment of goodwill resulting from the Acquisition to the Company's reporting units has not been completed.
 The Company designs, develops, manufactures and markets a broad range of integrated circuits (ICs).
 The Chief Executive Officer has been identified as the Company's Chief Operating Decision Maker.
 The Company has determined that all of the Company's operating segments share the following similar economic characteristics, and therefore meet the criteria established for operating segments to be aggregated into one reportable segment, namely:

-- The primary source of revenue for each operating segment is the sale of ICs. - The ICs sold by each of the Company's operating segments are manufactured using similar semiconductor manufacturing processes and raw materials in either the Company's own production facilities or by third-party wafer fabricators using proprietary processes.

-- The Company sells its products to tens of thousands of customers worldwide.
+- The primary source of revenue for each operating segment is the sale of ICs. - The ICs sold by each of the Company's operating segments are manufactured using similar semiconductor manufacturing processes and raw materials in either the Company's own production facilities or by third-party wafer fabricators using proprietary processes. - The Company sells its products to tens of thousands of customers worldwide.
 Many of these customers use products spanning all operating segments in a wide range of applications. - The ICs marketed by each of the Company's operating segments are sold globally through a direct sales force, third-party distributors, independent sales representatives and via the Company's website to the same types of customers.

 All of the Company's operating segments share a similar long-term financial model as they have similar economic characteristics.
 The causes for variation in operating and financial performance are the same among the Company's operating segments and include factors such as (i) life cycle and price and cost fluctuations, (ii) number of competitors, (iii) product differentiation and (iv) size of market opportunity.
 Additionally, each operating segment is subject to the overall cyclical nature of the semiconductor industry.
-Lastly, the number and composition of employees and the amounts and types of tools and materials required for production of products are similar for each operating segment.
+Lastly, the number and composition of employees and the amounts and types of tools and materials required for production of products are proportionately similar for each operating segment.